 · Does the car have any outstanding finance, which could lead to the car being repossessed?

 · Has the registration number been changed?

-Check if the history check company guarantees its data is accurate, so you can claim for any money you lose if the check fails to uncover something important.
+Check if the history check company guarantees its data is accurate, so you can claim any money you lose if the check fails to uncover something important.

 Checks in person

 An online MOT and history check will cover a lot of ground, but it’s still important to check the paperwork that comes with a car.
-Make sure the Vehicle Identification Number (VIN) on the V5C logbook matches with the VIN on the car at the base of the dashboard and on the driver’s side door.
+Make sure the Vehicle Identification Number (VIN) on the V5C logbook matches the VIN on the car at the base of the dashboard and on the driver’s side door.
 If the numbers don’t match, walk away – there’s something dodgy going on.